 We don’t always have all the data or the time to find all the data, but we still need to make decisions that greatly affect our lives.
 When you can deal with the uncertainties and ambiguities of life, you can cope more effectively with change.
 You can handle risk and doubt and still make quality decisions.

 Flexibility and adaptability are skills we can cultivate.
 Here, we must first identify and remove the barriers preventing clear thinking.
 Another key point we mentioned before, prejudice, bias, and racism are barriers to thinking.

 Maintaining emotional equilibrium in stressful situations is critical to dealing with ambiguity.
 This, too, is a skill you can learn.

 6) Memory Enhancement

 If we were to list these skills in order of importance, this would be number one on the list.
-After all, our memory is the foundation of your core learning skills program.
-Furthermore, there are several memory enhancement techniques which enable us to create a memory palace.
-It is well-worth the time and effort to learn how to create memory peg-board systems.
+After all, our memory is the foundation of our core learning skills program.
+Furthermore, there are several memory enhancement techniques that enable us to create a memory palace.
+Learning how to create memory peg-board systems is well worth the time and effort.